Clarity and Truth – An Exhibition at Karolinska Institutet about the Physician and Chemist Jacob Berzelius

 Portrait of Jacob Berzelius.

-Berzelius was the most prominent among the founding fathers (yes, they were all men!) of Karolinska Institutet in 1810.
-He also deeply influenced the scientific approach and the teaching methods for physicians, making the young institution far ahead of its time with a modern approach to experiments, observations, and the dynamics of living systems.
+Berzelius was the most prominent among the founders of KI in 1810.
+He also revolutionized chemical science and the methods used to teach medicine, which placed KI ahead of its time with a modern approach to observation, experimental procedures, and the dynamics of living organisms.

 Berzelius held professorships in medicine, pharmacology, and physiology at KI.
-Furthermore, he was widely regarded as the greatest chemist worldwide during his time, ushering in the era of modern chemistry.
+Additionally, he was considered the world’s leading chemist of his time and paved the way for the modern era of chemistry.

-Jacob Berzelius' life and achievements are now showcased in eleven displays featuring just over 200 carefully selected Berzeliana objects out of approximately 3,000 stored at the Royal Academy of Sciences.
+Jacob Berzelius’s life and contributions to science are now presented in eleven display cases containing over 200 carefully selected objects from a total of approximately 3,000 preserved in the Berzeliana collections at the Royal Swedish Academy of Sciences.

-The exhibition is the result of a collaboration between the Royal Academy of Sciences, the Berzelius Society, and Karolinska Institutet, led by its Advisory Board for Culture (Kulturrådet).
+The exhibition is the result of a collaboration between the Royal Swedish Academy of Sciences, the Berzelius Society, and KI, coordinated by KI’s Cultural Council.

 Guided tours to visit the exhibition

-The exhibition is located over seven floors of Biomedicum, Solnavägen 9.
-On the ground floor, the exhibition offers an introduction to Jacob Berzelius on the entrance floor.
+The exhibition is spread across seven floors in KI’s modern research building Biomedicum.
+On the ground floor near the cafeteria, an introduction to Jacob Berzelius and the exhibition is available to the public.

-On the remaining six floors, objects illustrate various themes, including Berzelius as a person, his significant discoveries, his efforts to organise chemistry, the formulation of physiological principles, his role as an educator and his specific contribution to the founding of KI.
+The remaining seven floors present different themes, including Berzelius as a person, his significant discoveries, his efforts to organize the field of chemistry, his formulation of physiological principles, his role as an educator, and his specific contributions to the founding of KI.

 Register for participation